WHO reports 25 million unsafe abortions a year, sees higher risk from US cutbacks

 Uruguay, Nepal and Ethiopia have made safe abortion accessible in recent years, she added.
 Ireland plans to hold a referendum next May or June on whether it should loosen some of the world's strictest abortion laws, Prime Minister Leo Varadkar said on Tuesday.

-Around 88 percent of abortions occur in developing countries, where contraception is often lacking, said Dr. Gilda Sedgh, principal research scientist at the Guttmacher Institute, speaking from New York.
+Around 88 per cent of abortions occur in developing countries, where contraception is often lacking, said Gilda Sedgh, principal research scientist at the Guttmacher Institute, speaking from New York.

 "We don't have hard evidence yet of the impact of those policy changes and proposed budget cuts."